web-infra-dev/rsbuild/packages/document/docs/en/shared/config/tools/rspack.md

 - **Type:** `(name: string) => string`

-Get the path to the builder built-in dependencies, such as:
+Get the path to the Rsbuild built-in dependencies, such as:

 - sass
 - sass-loader